Barletta, Trump backer, wins GOP nod to take on Sen. Casey

 In the southwest corner of the state, the new 14th District offered a chance at redemption for state Rep. Rick Saccone.
 In March, Saccone narrowly lost a U.S. House special election to Democrat Conor Lamb in the old 18th District, which overwhelmingly voted for Trump in 2016.

-On Monday, Saccone told Fox News that the 14th District was "a much stronger district for a person like me with conservative values because I represent the values of this district, and it’s much more conservative than the 18th was."
-He faces state Sen. Guy Reschenthaler in the Republican primary.
+On Monday, Saccone told Fox News that the 14th District was "a much stronger district for a person like me."
 Early projections on Tuesday showed Reschenthaler leading Saccone by a 55 to 45 percent margin during Tuesday night's primary, The Hill reported, citing 97 percent of precints.

-Lamb, who is running in the new 17th District, has no Democratic primary opponent and will meet Republican U.S. Rep Keith Rothfus, who currently represents the old 12th District, in November.
+Lamb, who is running in the new 17th District, has no Democratic primary opponent and will face off with Republican U.S. Rep Keith Rothfus, who currently represents the old 12th District, in November.

 Elsewhere, Democratic voters in the new 1st District were deciding between millionaire trial lawyer Scott Wallace and Rachel Reddick, a former Navy officer.
 Wallace, who has spent heavily on the race, has fought allegations of carpetbagging over his move back to his home state from Maryland after he reportedly was recruited to run.
 Others have criticized Reddick for being a registered Republican until 2016.